 Another example, when your customers agree to their data being processed and at the same time they expect that this data is used for their benefit.
 Therefore, it is key that as soon as your client has registered, your marketing staff and your customer services team know they have a potential new client.
 Hence, they can deliver personalized invitations and other offerings based on the collected data.

 Nowadays, customers expect to receive relevant content at the right time and through their desired channels.

 Every cloud has multiple tools and advanced integrated technologies that will help you with your day-to-day operations.
-With C/4HANA, companies will be able to automate time-consuming tasks, increase their workforce productivity, and better understand their customers.
+With CX, companies will be able to automate time-consuming tasks, increase their workforce productivity, and better understand their customers.